-The undersigned are Enrolled Actuaries, a Fellow and an Associate of the Society of Actuaries and Members of the American Academy of Actuaries and meet the Qualification Standards of the American Academy of Actuaries to render the actuarial opinions contained in this report.
+The undersigned is an Enrolled Actuary, an Associate of the Society of Actuaries and Member of the American Academy of Actuaries and meet the Qualification Standards of the American Academy of Actuaries to render the actuarial opinions contained in this report.
 This report has been prepared in accordance with all Applicable Actuarial Standards of Practice.
 We are available to answer any questions on the material contained in the report, or to provide explanations or further details as may be appropriate.